Direct PLUS Loan

 Direct PLUS Loans are loans parents can obtain to help pay educational costs for their dependent undergraduate students enrolled at least half-time in a degree program.
 It is not necessary to demonstrate financial need in order to receive a PLUS loan, however students must have filed a Free Application for Federal Student Aid (FAFSA) before a parent can utilize a federal PLUS loan.
 The maximum PLUS Loan amount that parents can borrow on a yearly basis is the cost of education minus any other financial aid received.
 Parents must meet established credit criteria.

 To apply for the Direct PLUS loan, parents need to complete a Direct PLUS Loan Request Form available at http://www.studentloans.gov.
-A parent can log into the website using the PIN used to sign the FAFSA and select "request a PLUS loan."
+A parent can log into the website using the FSA ID used to sign the FAFSA and select "request a PLUS loan."
 The borrower (the parent) can then indicate the requested loan amount and submit their request for review.

 In addition to the request form, all first time PLUS loan borrowers will need to complete a Master Promissory Note (MPN) at the Department of Education website, http://www.studentloans.gov.
 The MPN can be signed electronically with your federal FSA ID.
 If you do not already have a FSA ID, you can go to http://www.pin.ed.gov.